thinzaroo/wqd7001_group_project/presentation/presentation.md

 <div class="header">Introduction</div>
 <div class="content">
 <ol>The covid-19 pandemic has affected globally, stock market is not an exception.
-Our group is interested to study its impact on the Malaysia Stock Market using the market data between 01-Jan-2020 to 12-May-2021.</ol>
+Our group is interested to study its impact on the Malaysia Stock Market using the market data between 01-Jan-2020 to 12-May-2021.
+There are 900+ stocks but we have chosen to study the 30 stocks from FBM KLCI Market Index.</ol>
 </div>

 <div class="header">Objectives</div>
 <div class="content">
 <ul>
 <li>To present the general overview of the Malaysia stock market</li>
-<li>To allow users to compare stocks or view details of each stock over time</li>
+<li>To allow users to compare stocks or study the details of each stock over time</li>
 <li>To present our analysis to help amateur investors like us to make well-informed decisions</li>
 </ul>
 </div>